 Term life is usually much more affordable than permanent whole-life policies.
 However, the latter offers several benefits that term cannot offer.
 Term policies have no money worth and will not provide any payout once their period has ended; they offer a death benefit which can be invaluable for families needing financial security after an unexpected passing.

-On the other hand, permanent policies build cash value over time in addition to a death benefit.
+On the other hand, permanent life insurance policies build cash value over time in addition to a death benefit.
 This can help policyholders with retirement planning and provide income-tax-free access to their money should they need it.

-Furthermore, permanent policies are designed to last for life; as long as the premiums are paid up, the coverage remains in force even if the policyholder’s health or age changes in later years.
+Furthermore, permanent policies are designed to last for life; as long as the term life insurance premiums are paid up, the coverage remains in force even if the policyholder’s health or age changes in later years.
 This long-term guarantee of coverage is one of the main benefits that can be found with a permanent whole life insurance policy.

 What Happens to Your Money When Your Term Life Insurance Expires?